 Definition Description standard Splits text fields into tokens, treating whitespace and punctuation as delimiters. simple Tokenizes input streams by delimiting at non-letters and then converting all letters to lowercase characters.
-Whitespace and non-letters are discarded. whitespace Splits text streams on whitespace and returns sequences of non-whitespace characters as tokens. keyword Treats entire text fields as single tokens. stemmer Stems English words using the Snowball Porter filter. ngram Generates n-gram tokens that are 3 grams in size by default. filename Splits text fields into larger size tokens than the standard analyzer, treating whitespace as a delimiter and converts all letters to lowercase characters.
+Whitespace and non-letters are discarded. whitespace Splits text streams on whitespace and returns sequences of non-whitespace characters as tokens. keyword Treats entire text fields as single tokens. stemmer Stems English words using the Snowball Porter filter. ngram Generates n-gram tokens that are 3 grams in size by default. filename Splits text fields into larger size tokens than the standard analyzer, treating whitespace as a delimiter and converts all letters to lowercase characters. lowercase Converts all the letters of the text to lowercase characters, the text is not tokenized (normalizer).

-These analyzer definitions are based on Apache Lucene and are provided "as-is".
-For more information about tokenizers, filters, and CharFilters, see the appropriate Lucene documentation.
+These analyzer definitions are based on Apache Lucene.
+For more information about tokenizers, filters, and CharFilters, see the Apache Lucene documentation.